 A1.
 Understand the contribution of vehicle traffic to air quality.

 A2.
 Ensure new state highway projects do not directly cause national environmental standards for ambient air quality to be exceeded.

 A3.
 Contribute to reducing emissions where the state highway network is a significant source of exceedances of national ambient air quality.

-The Transport Agency promotes a range of good management practices for assessing and addressing adverse air quality effects specifically associated with state highways.
+We promote a range of good management practices for assessing and addressing adverse air quality effects specifically associated with state highways.